Which Setup for Digital Battlemaps?

 Why we need you for Kickstarter!
 About 1.5 years ago the idea of Infinite Realms was growing in our heads.
 We were driven by constant dissatisfaction with existing solutions for RPG tabletop battle maps.
 We didn’t have a name for our software or a business model yet, but we had a lot of ideas and visions.
 We knew pretty quickly what effects we wanted in our maps, what we liked in other maps and what we didn’t like at all and what we were missing.

-Explaining Infinite Realms Today I’ll show you how to enhance your tabletop RPG experience using Infinite Realms with immersive and handy tools for your classic 2D maps, animated video maps and our all-new ultra-flexible 3d maps!
+Explaining Infinite Realms What is ETT on YouTube Today I’ll show you how to enhance your tabletop RPG experience using Infinite Realms with immersive and handy tools for your classic 2D maps, animated video maps and our all-new ultra-flexible 3d maps!
 As a Dungeon Master for over 30 years, I’ve been faced with the same question over and over again: how do I provide my players with the most engaging experience at the table?
-In the absence of suitable media, the answer used to be quite simple.

 Set time and weather as you need Infinite Realms offers thousands of ways to make your setting unique and just the way you want it.
 Today I want to tell you what is possible with the tab “Time and Weather”.
 In our self-designed 3D maps you can take full advantage of all the possibilities.
 In video maps and 2D maps the possibilities are limited, but even there you can make it rain.